Five Doha Qualifiers to Reach the Main Draw

 It’s been a hell of a weekend for 20-year-old Liudmila Samsonova.
 Yesterday, the World #168 took-out the 3-seed.
 Today, she upset veteran Lara Arruabarrena.

-Last year, Liudmila played ITF events exclusively, capturing 2 titles in 4 Finals.
+Last year, Liudmila exclusively played ITF events, capturing 2 titles in 4 Finals.
 She made her WTA Tour-level debut just last week in St. Petersburg, where she fell in the 2nd-Round of Qualifying – which essentially makes today’s victory the biggest win of her young career.

 One more hurdle tomorrow, and she’s through to the main draw of a Tour-level event for the first time.